Stars of the Lid

-Stars of the Lid is an American ambient music duo consisting of Brian McBride and Adam Wiltzie.
-The duo formed in Austin, Texas in 1993.
+Stars of the Lid is an American ambient music project that formerly consisted of Brian McBride and Adam Wiltzie.
+The duo formed in Austin, Texas, in 1992.
 They have been acclaimed for their music incorporating droning, effects-treated guitars along with piano, strings, and horns, described as "divine, classical drone without the tedious intrusion of drums or vocals."
+After McBride's death in 2023, Wiltzie remains the sole member.

 History

-Formed in Austin, Texas in 1993, Stars of the Lid is composed of two members: Brian McBride and Adam Wiltzie.
+Brian McBride and Adam Wiltzie formed Stars of the Lid on December 25, 1992 in Austin, Texas.
 McBride said in an interview that the band's name refers to "your own personal cinema, located between your eye and eyelid", suggesting the colors and patterns one can see with closed eyes (either phosphenes or closed-eye hallucinations).
 They listed among their influences minimalist and electronic composers such as Arvo Pärt, Zbigniew Preisner, Gavin Bryars, Henryk Górecki and Brian Eno, as well as post-rock artists Talk Talk and Labradford.
-They recorded their debut album Music for Nitrous Oxide throughout 1993 and 1994 with third musician Kirk Laktas, and released the album in 1995 on the Sedimental label.
-Laktas did not continue with the group, and the duo of McBride and Wiltzie steadily continued with Gravitational Pull vs. the Desire for an Aquatic Life in 1996, The Ballasted Orchestra in 1997, Per Aspera Ad Astra in 1998, and Avec Laudenum in 1999, as well as the limited edition EP Maneuvering the Nocturnal Hum and a split single with Windsor for the Derby, both in 1998.
+They recorded their debut album, Music for Nitrous Oxide, throughout 1993 and 1994 with third musician Kirk Laktas, and released the album in 1995 on the Sedimental label.
+Laktas did not continue with the group, and the duo of McBride and Wiltzie steadily continued with Gravitational Pull vs. the Desire for an Aquatic Life in 1996, The Ballasted Orchestra in 1997, Per Aspera Ad Astra in 1998, and Avec Laudenum in 1999, as well as the limited-edition EP Maneuvering the Nocturnal Hum and a split single with Windsor for the Derby, both in 1998.

 Stars of the Lid then released their first double album, The Tired Sounds of Stars of the Lid, in late October 2001.
 Nearly six years later, the duo released their second double album, And Their Refinement of the Decline, in April 2007 to widespread critical acclaim.
 In December 2007, American webzine Somewhere Cold voted Stars of the Lid Artist of the Year on their 2007 Somewhere Cold Awards Hall of Fame.